A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 As a consequence, one can expect theories that posit simultaneity of multi-party events---such as theories building on collective action---to be more compatible with the TERGM while theories positing sequential edge updating should be equally compatible with both models.
 This should lead to different parameter estimates in the former but not in the latter case.
 The difference is not due to the sequentiality of the SAOM edge updating process per se, but rather due to the fact that the rate-of-change function may impose quite a long waiting time between edge events that are supposed to be simultaneous, thereby changing the network to some extent between supposedly simultaneous moves.

-As a case in point, consider the network of international defensive alliances, where NATO was initially formed in a single, coordinated treaty.
-Had opponents of NATO been allowed to react between the individual formation steps of the prospective NATO members, this may have deterred the founding states from completing the formation of NATO.
+As a case in point, consider the network of international defensive alliances between, say, 1946 and 2000 with annually observed time slices, where NATO was formed in a single, coordinated treaty in 1949.
+Had opponents of NATO been allowed to react between the individual formation steps of the prospective NATO members (as would be possible in the SAOM), this may have deterred the founding states from completing the formation of NATO.
+The SAOM inevitably takes account of interactions between states because of the mini-steps.
+In the TERGM, such sequentiality can be avoided by incorporating non-temporal statistics for triadic closure within any given annual network, such as within 1949.
 In short, we expect the mini-step sequences of the SAOM to depart from the true data-generating process in applications that are based on collective action situations and other simultaneous edge formation or dissolution behavior.
 In other applications---perhaps friendship networks---sequentiality may or may not be a plausible assumption.

 It is important to acknowledge that the expected difference is merely due to the temporal updating process assumed by the SAOM (and not assumed by the TERGM), not due to any user-supplied statistics, which can be identical.
 On the other hand, however, because the assumptions made by the TERGM are less specific, the analyst may face an increased burden in the specification of the model because she may need to add sufficient structure to the TERGM for it to match her hypothesized data-generating process.